-For large-scale events like weddings, this poses some problems.
-Restrictions had just finally eased up in most areas of the U.S. and people were finally starting to get comfortable with the idea of being in close proximity to others without masks.
-With the added fear of the Delta variant, couples, it is definitely important to keep an eye on new COVID-19 infections in your local area as you are planning your big day.
-Here, experts share their best advice for how couples can best prepare for their big day in light of the recent Delta variant.
+For large-scale events like weddings, this may cause some concern.
+Restrictions have just finally eased up in most areas of the U.S. and people are finally starting to get comfortable with the idea of being in close proximity to others without masks.
+With the added worry about the Delta and now Omicron variants, it is definitely important to keep an eye on new COVID-19 infections in your local area as you are planning your big day.
+Here, experts share their best advice for how couples can best prepare for their big day in light of the recent Omicron variant.

 Consider asking guests about vaccination status.

 You and your partner will need to make an important decision before your wedding: Will you require your guests to be fully vaccinated in order to attend your event?
-If you’re requiring vaccinations and know some of your guests are hesitant to obtain a vaccine, Rusha Modi, M.D., a gastroenterologist and assistant professor of clinical medicine at the University of Southern California recommends that you reach out to them directly and have an honest, but compassionate, conversation about the topic.
-“It will be hard for some guests to have a good time if they know other guests have not been vaccinated, so I think a level of vaccine diplomacy on part of the couples to be is going to be essential to ensure everyone feels comfortable and safe,” says Dr. Modi.
+If you’re requiring vaccinations and know some of your guests are hesitant to obtain a vaccine, Dr. Modi recommends that you reach out to them directly and have an honest, but compassionate, conversation about the topic.
+“It will be hard for some guests to have a good time if they know other guests have not been vaccinated, so I think a level of vaccine diplomacy on part of the couples to be is going to be essential to ensure everyone feels comfortable and safe,” he says.
 If you're not requiring vaccination among your guests, requesting everyone get a COVID test before attending your wedding is another option.